jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

 <img class="ui image" src="/images/cartola.jpg">
 </div>

-Brazilian music is an endless universe which I'll continue to explore during countless years and draw my inspiration from with humility...
+Brazilian music is an endless universe which I'll continue to explore during countless years in my new duet and draw my inspiration from with humility...

 <div class="one wide column">
   <img class="ui centered medium image" src="/images/guitar.jpg">